 - Plan for Finding New Customers and keeping Them

 - Hold Fashion Shows and Sell Your Products/Services

 - Network with Others in the Fashion Industry

 Starting, running and growing a business is a lot of hard work.

 Although there isn’t a secret formula for success, there are common traits that successful entrepreneurs share.

-And when it comes to the unique business of fashion, some of these traits are downright necessities.
+And in the unique business of fashion, some of these traits are downright necessities.